mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 \subsubsection{Application: Autism and Well-being}

-In this section, we show how to use \code{mgm()} to estimate an MGM on a real dataset consisting of responses of 3521 individuals from the Netherlands, who were diagnosed with Autism Spectrum Disorder (ASD), to 28 questions on demographics, psychological aspects, conditions of the social environment and medical measurements \citep[for details see][]{Begeer_Allemaal_2013, deserno2016multicausal}.
-The dataset is included in the \pkg{mgm} package and is loaded automatically.
+Here we show how to estimate an MGM on a real data set consisting of responses of 3521 individuals from the Netherlands, who were diagnosed with Autism Spectrum Disorder (ASD), to 28 questions on demographics, psychological aspects, conditions of the social environment and medical measurements \citep[for details see][]{Begeer_Allemaal_2013, deserno2016multicausal}.
+The dataset is included in the \pkg{mgm} package and loaded automatically.
 It includes continuous variables, count variables and categorical variables (see \code{autism_data_large$type}), and the latter have between 2 and 5 categories (see \code{autism_data_large$level}))